 The more glucose in your blood, the more likely you are to have higher levels of glycated hemoglobin.
 The glucose stays attached to the hemoglobin for about 120 days.
 A high HbA1c level indicates that someone’s blood sugar has been high for several months.

 In most cases, someone with diabetes should aim for an HbA1c level of 7 percent or less.
 Those without diabetes tend to have HbA1c levels of about 5.7 percent.
-If you have diabetes and a high HbA1c level, you may need to adjust your insulin dosage.
+If you have diabetes and a high HbA1c level, you may need to adjust your medication.
 Learn more about controlling HbA1c levels.

 Hemoglobin levels can vary by gender, age, and medical condition.
 A high or low hemoglobin level can indicate a variety of things, but some people just have naturally higher or lower levels.
 Your doctor will look at your results in the context of your overall health to determine whether your levels indicate an underlying condition.